sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/how_src_executes_a_batch_spec.md

 Each request yields an ID that uniquely identifies the changeset spec on the Sourcegraph instance.
 These IDs are used for the next step.

-## Sending campaign spec
+## Sending batch spec

-The IDs of the changeset specs that were created in the previous step, "[Sending changeset specs](#sending-changeset-specs)", are collected into a list and used for the next request with which `src` uploads the campaign spec to the connected Sourcegraph instance.
+The IDs of the changeset specs that were created in the previous step, "[Sending changeset specs](#sending-changeset-specs)", are collected into a list and used for the next request with which `src` uploads the batch spec to the connected Sourcegraph instance.

-`src` _creates_ the campaign spec on the Sourcegraph instance, together with the changeset spec IDs, so that the campaign spec fully describes the desired state of a campaign: its name, its description, and which changesets should be created or imported from which repository on which code host.
+`src` _creates_ the batch spec on the Sourcegraph instance, together with the changeset spec IDs, so that the batch spec fully describes the desired state of a batch change: its name, its description, and which changesets should be created or imported from which repository on which code host.

-That request yields an ID that uniquely identifies this expanded version of the campaign spec.
+That request yields an ID that uniquely identifies this expanded version of the batch spec.

-## Preview or apply the campaign spec
+## Preview or apply the batch spec

-If `src campaign apply` was used, then the ID of the campaign is then used to send another request to the Sourcegraph instance, to _apply_ the campaign spec.
+If `src batch apply` was used, then the ID of the batch change is then used to send another request to the Sourcegraph instance, to _apply_ the batch spec.

-If `src campaign preview` was used to execute and create the campaign spec, then a URL is printed, pointing to a preview page on the Sourcegraph instance on which we can see what _would_ happen if we were to apply the campaign spec.
+If `src batch preview` was used to execute and create the batch spec, then a URL is printed, pointing to a preview page on the Sourcegraph instance on which we can see what _would_ happen if we were to apply the batch spec.